scylladb/scylladb/docs/alternator/alternator.md

 DynamoDB allows attributes to be **nested** - a top-level attribute may be a list or a map, and each of its elements may further be lists or maps, etc. Alternator currently stores the entire content of a top-level attribute as one JSON object.
-This is good enough for most needs, except one DynamoDB feature which we cannot support safely: we cannot modify a non-top-level attribute (e.g., a.b[3].c) directly without RMW.
-We plan to fix this in a future version by rethinking the data model we use for attributes, or rethinking our implementation of RMW (as explained above).
+This means that UpdateItem requests which want modify a non-top-level attribute directly (e.g., a.b[3].c) need RMW:
+Alternator implements such requests by reading the entire top-level attribute a, modifying only a.b[3].c, and then writing back a.

 ```eval_rst
 .. toctree::